Skip to main content

 Track statuses help define the phase a Track is in — such as Lead, Active, or Completed.
 Use statuses to organize workflows, automate processes, run reports, and control pricing based on progress.

-Track statuses let you define what stage a Track is in.
-They help you maintain clear overviews, generate reports, and streamline your workflow.
-Think in terms of phases like Lead, Active, Paused, or Completed.
+With Track Statuses you indicate which phase a Track is in.
+This helps you maintain overview, create reports, and streamline processes.
+Think of phases like Lead, Active, Paused, or Completed.

-You can manage statuses via your Workspace settings → Track Statuses.
+You can find the status settings via Workspace settings > Track Statuses.

 What are Track Status Groups?

-Track statuses are divided into predefined status groups, such as:
+Track Statuses are divided into fixed status groups:

-• Lead – For potential Tracks in the early stage
+• Lead — For potential Tracks in the early phase

-• Onboarding – For newly started Tracks (affects pricing)
+• Onboarding — For recently started trajectories (affects pricing)

-• Active – For ongoing or currently active Tracks (affects pricing)
+• Active — For ongoing or active trajectories (affects pricing)

 • Completed — For successfully finished Tracks

-• Cancelled – For Tracks that were stopped or discontinued
+• Cancelled — For discontinued or cancelled Tracks

-• Archived – For historical or closed Tracks
+• Archived — For historical or closed trajectories

-Each group has its own color and purpose.
-Within each group, you can create one or more custom statuses.
+Each group has its own color and meaning.
+You can create one or more specific statuses within each group.

 Adding new statuses

-You can then manually assign these statuses to any Track.
+You can then set these statuses manually on a Track.

 Why use Track Statuses?

-• Overview – Quickly see where each Track stands
+• Overview — see at a glance where each trajectory stands

-• Automation – Trigger or stop workflows based on status
+• Automation — start or stop workflows based on status

-• Reporting – Filter by status groups like “Active” or “Paused”
+• Reports — filter by status groups like Active or Paused

-• Pricing models – Certain statuses (like Active or Onboarding) can impact billing in Trackler
+• Pricing models — certain statuses like Active or Onboarding can affect your pricing

 Did this answer your question?